Elder Medicine

 Meeting Elder:

 Sambucus nigrans also known as elder is my favorite medicine to use as an immune tonic.
 The berries are rich in antioxidants and balance your immune system particularly against viruses.
-I think of elderberry syrup as my flu shot especially in years when the shot has lower effectiveness.
+I like to add elderberry syrup into my daily routine during cold and flu season especially in years when the flu shot has lower effectiveness.

 Besides the berries, the flowers also have many benefits.
 Used as a tea or tincture, they are great for nasal irritation, sinusitis, and fevers with hot/dry skin (1).
 Used as a flower essence, elder flower is for “Integration of the shadow side.
 Elderflower can help us come to terms with the dark side that is within us all.
 It gives a sense of protection as we face this fearful challenge and promotes a deeper understanding and acceptance of the self” (2).
 The plant as a whole is cooling and drying with sour berries and bitter flowers.